 Professional Learning Hours

-The Alliance Theatre Educator Conference offered up to (25.5) hours of Professional Learning (17 sessions @ 90 minutes each).
-Following the event, participants received a certificate to document the total number of professional learning hours completed.
+Participants who attend the Educator Conference in real-time and access workshop recordings may complete up to 20 hours of professional learning total.
+Following the event, participants will receive a certificate to document the total number of professional learning hours completed.

-Let your friends and colleagues know that you attended the Alliance Theatre Educator Conference.
-We look forward to following your insights on social media!
+Let your friends and colleagues know that you plan to attend the Alliance Theatre Educator Conference!
+We look forward to following your updates and insights on social media.